List of Babylon 5 characters: Delenn

 In season two, Delenn and John Sheridan fell in love, which drove a further wedge between the Minbari religious and warrior castes, who soon broke a thousand years' of cooperation and began a civil war against one another.
 After Sheridan and Babylon 5 broke away from Earth, it was Delenn who rescued the station with a fleet of Minbari ships, at the cost of destroying the symbolic circle of the Grey Council.
 The religious and worker castes sided with Babylon 5 and the Army of Light.
 Unfortunately, without the Grey Council keeping order, the divisions in Minbari society became so strong that civil war soon broke out.
 It was later learned that Delenn herself was descended from Valen.
 Delenn is the "One who is," representing both halves of the Minbari and human race merged, more literally merging in the marriage of Delenn and Sheridan.
 Together they became war leaders, with Delenn managing to bind together diverse planets and races into a great alliance.
 Sheridan was the "warrior", while she was the "spirit".
 This alliance ended the great war between the Shadow and Vorlon races, and ushered in the Third Age for Mankind - a great time of growth and change.

 But after the Shadow War ended, both Delenn and Sheridan found their homeworlds embroiled in civil wars.
-Although her work had saved countless lives and ended the great war, she returned home to a world wrought with chaos and death.
+Although her work had saved countless lives and ended the great war, she returned home to a world racked with chaos and death.
 Delenn and the religious caste surrendered to the warrior clans.
 She then forced a showdown between herself and the new leader of the warrior caste.
 This would be a purification in which Delenn could sacrifice herself for her caste and for the Minbari people.
 With her sacrifice, the leadership of Minbar would continue to be held by the religious caste - not the warriors.
 Her old rival Neroon saved her life, however.
 And in his death cries he joined the religious caste, which returned to Delenn the balance of power.
 Delenn then gave control of the Grey Council to the worker caste, who had for many years stayed in the middle, as the religious and warrior castes simmered with disagreement.
 After John Sheridan refused to stand for re-election as President of the Interstellar Alliance, Delenn was chosen to succeed him.
 When she accepted the role, Sheridan took command of the Rangers until his death.
 Delenn asked Ivanova to succeed him.